Discover the nature park

 Plants

 In the upper reaches of the Lech, mainly coarse sand and gravel is deposited on the banks.
-This soil can store almost no water and although the large amounts of water of the Lech in the immediate vicinity s...
+This soil can store almost no water and although the large amounts of water from the Lech in the immediate vicinity s...

 learn more